 - A thorough dental health check annually.
 This can be performed at the annual health check and vaccination

 - Regular scale and polish treatments if the mouth is grade 1 or worse.
-It is preferable to do these at Grade 1 so that we can halt the progression of gum disease
+It is preferable to do these checks regularly so that we can halt the progression of gum disease

-- Compromised teeth be extracted or have root canal therapy so that the pet doesn’t have to live with permanent pain
+- Compromised teeth need to be examined and x-rayed.
+If required, they should be extracted so that the pet doesn’t have to live with permanent pain

-We have priced our dental program to encourage pet owners to have their pet’s teeth professionally cleaned under anaesthetic earlier in the course of dental disease so that the pet’s mouth remains healthier and pain free.
+We have priced our dental program to encourage pet owners to have their pet’s teeth professionally cleaned under anaesthetic.
+We offer our grade 1 dental procedures at a fraction of the regular cost.

 - A health check with a veterinarian